TjoAlex/Cooking-It/README.md

 * The user should easily find trough navigation or their profile their way to add a new recipe.

 Implementation:
 * The user will find in the navigation the option to add a recipe, meaning a page provided with a form that one must follow step by step to make a propper recipe.
-This link to this form will also be found under the users profile page, providing as easy access as possible for the user to find it's own way to create a recipe.
+This link to this form will also be found under the users profile page presented as a button, providing as easy access as possible for the user to find it's own way to create a recipe.
 Once he or she has finished working on the recipe they can click on "Add recipe" and the will come back to the recipes page with a message telling them the recipe has been added.

 <h2 align="center"><img src="#.png"></h2>